Pope Innocent IV canonizes Saint Edmund of Abingdon, the Archbishop of Canterbury on December 16, 1246, six years after his death.

 A terrorist bomb mailed to his home, kills Federal Judge Robert Vance in Alabama.
 Two days later a second bomb killed civil rights Attorney Robert Robertson in Georgia.
 Two other bombs were discovered before they exploded.
 A massive investigation ensued involving the FBI and several other law enforcement agencies.
 In June 1991, a federal jury convicted Walter LeRoy Moody, Jr. on charges related to the bombings.
 He was executed in 2018.
 More

-President Clinton orders air attack on Iraq and the United States joined by Britain begin operation "Desert Fox" as a reaction to Saddam Hussein's refusal to cooperate with UNSCOM's inspectors and to degrade Iraq's ability to produce weapons of mass destruction as well as to diminish" the Iraqi threat to its neighbors.
+President Clinton orders air attack on Iraq and the United States joined by Britain begin operation "Desert Fox" on December 16,1998 as a reaction to Saddam Hussein's refusal to cooperate with UNSCOM's inspectors and to degrade Iraq's ability to produce weapons of mass destruction as well as to diminish the Iraqi threat to its neighbors.
 More